-Old Fashioned German Potato Salad has perfectly crispy bacon, red onion, and is dressed with a dijon vinegar dressing and can be served either hot or cold!
+Old Fashioned German Potato Salad has perfectly crispy bacon, red onion, and is dressed with a dijon vinegar dressing.
+Bonus: it can be served either hot or cold!
 You’re going to love it!

 What is German Potato Salad called in German?

 Kartoffelsalat is the name of German Potato Salad in the German language.

 You can use a wide variety of potatoes for this recipe as long as it has a thin skin that is pleasant to eat.
 Popular options besides the listed red potatoes include Yukon Gold, Yellow, Fingerling and New/Baby) potatoes.

 German Potato Salad can be served either warm or cold.
 It’s a matter of personal preference, and it is delicious either way.

 When chilling, you can simply cover the bowl in plastic wrap and place it in the fridge.
 For longer term storage, this salad should be stored in an airtight container in the refrigerator for up to 4 days.
 Since it can be enjoyed cold, no reheating is required.